 If it doesn't work restart everything and try again.

-Currently the preview, admittedly the first, isn't particularly stable and how and if it works does seem to depend on the system's state.
-In particular, the debug facility seems temperamental.
 You can use the debugger to set breakpoints and to step through a program, but occasionally it seems to get into an odd state and you need to restart the device and Android Studio.

 - Next >>